Munich Practical Notes

 |---|---|

 | Hauptbahnhof | Central hub.
 S-Bahn, U-Bahn, tram, bus, regional trains, and long-distance trains.
-Luggage storage may be available. |
+Under long term reconstruction; expect temporary layouts and relocated facilities.
+Luggage lockers available in two temporary locations; no advance reservation, first come first served. |

 | Marienplatz | Old town center.
 S-Bahn and U-Bahn interchange.
 Good base for daytime sightseeing. |

 | Fröttmaning | Last U6 stop before Allianz Arena.
-Around 10–15 minutes on foot to the arena entrance area. |
+Around 10 to 15 minutes on foot to the arena entrance area. |

-| Ostbahnhof | S-Bahn, U-Bahn, tram, and bus connections on the eastern side of the city. |
+| Ostbahnhof | S-Bahn, U-Bahn, tram, and bus connections on the eastern side of the city.
+Reservable luggage storage available at Mobile Locker near Platform 5. |

 Welcome to Munich.